bnied/kernel-lt-aufs/README.md

 ### Using the Build Script

-Run the `build_kernel.sh` script, and answer all three questions.
-This will automate the build:
+Run the `build_kernel.sh` script, and answer all three questions:

     $ ./build_kernel.sh
     What kernel version do you want to build? (major version only)